 - Woodrow Wilson International Center for Scholars

 So, do you need a science background to pick up the core science understanding you need to drive policy change?
-No. A good graduate program will provide both the academic training on and the real world experience with science-based policy issues that you will need to make a difference.
+No. A good master's in environmental policy program will provide both the academic training on and the real world experience with science-based policy issues that you will need to make a difference.
 And the world needs you to do that, soon.